-The Olympic Cycling Track connects Doha to Al Bayt stadium and is 7 m wide, with 29 underpasses and 5 bridges to enable non-stop riding, and is situated well away from the main road.
-It has been designed to allow speeds of up to 50 km an hour, making it a perfect destination for upcoming international competitions, and opened on 11 February this year, National Sport Day.
-There are also 80 bicycle stands, 100 benches and 20 rest areas along the route for use by the cyclists.
+The 33 km Olympic Cycling Track connects Doha to Al Bayt stadium and is 7 m wide, with 29 underpasses and five bridges to enable non-stop riding, and is situated well away from the main road.
+It has been designed to allow speeds of up to 50 km an hour, making it a perfect destination for upcoming international competitions, and opened on 11 February 2020, National Sport Day.
+There are also 80 bicycle stands, 100 benches, and 20 rest areas along the route for use by cyclists.

 The Supervisory Committee for Beautification of Roads and Public Places in Qatar (part of Ashghal) recently signed a Memorandum of Understanding with the Qatar Cyclists Centre at the Ministry of Culture and Sports to provide services for the Olympic Cycling Track.
 These services include electric bike parking spaces, first aid, and the use of motorcycles to provide emergency assistance, among others.
 The MoU’s scope also includes organising events in cooperation with Ashghal, safety campaigns, first aid training for emergencies, and awareness sessions to educate riders on safe riding methods along cycle tracks.

-The Supervisory Committee of Beautification of Roads and Public Places in Qatar works in coordination with ministries and other entities, such as the Ministry of Transport and Communications (MoTC), Ministry of Culture and Sports, Qatar Museums (QM), Qatar Rail and the Private Engineering Office (PEO).
+The Supervisory Committee of Beautification of Roads and Public Places in Qatar works in coordination with ministries and other entities, such as the Ministry of Transport, Ministry of Communications and IT, Ministry of Sports and Youth, Ministry of Culture, Qatar Museums, Qatar Rail, and the Private Engineering Office.
 It is responsible for five major tasks: construction of central public parks; provision of dedicated tracks for pedestrians and bicycles; development of Doha Corniche; development of Central Doha; and increasing afforestation and green areas.

-Want to join up with likeminded cyclists?
-See Sports Activities in this section for listings of groups and clubs.
+Want to join up with like-minded cyclists?
+See Sports Activities for listings of groups and clubs.
 Qatar Cycling Federation is the national governing body and has a lot of useful information about taking up the sport, as well as events and support for elite athletes. qatarcycling.org

 Copyright © Marhaba Information Guide.
 Reproduction of material from Marhaba Information Guide’s book or website without written permission is strictly prohibited.
 Using Marhaba Information Guide’s material without authorisation constitutes as plagiarism as well as copyright infringement.